 Check out Dancing To The Devil's Beat extracts for download

-Advance purchasers (using Witchwood Records Online shop ONLY) can buy the album as a package with the Acoustic Strawbs DVD from the Rick Wakeman shows at Hampton Court on 1/2 May.
-If you buy before 12 JUNE 2009 you get you name included on the packaging of the album, and a signed photo of Dave Cousins writing the lyrics of the album.
-Purchasers after 12 June will not get their names in the album, but will get the remaining components of the package.
+Advance purchasers could buy the album as a package with the Acoustic Strawbs DVD from the Rick Wakeman shows at Hampton Court on 1/2 May and if bought before 12 Jun 2009 they had their name included on the packaging of the album, and a signed photo of Dave Cousins writing the lyrics of the album.

 Check out the Reviews page.